July 1, 2025

 On February 23rd, investment bank Goldman Sachs issued a report stating that, underpinned by valuation advantages and supportive policy expectations, A-shares are poised to experience a rebound over the next three months, predicting an excess return of 2%.

-Goldman Sachs highlighted that, historically, the relative returns on A-shares and H-shares tend to fluctuate within a ±10% range over three months, with a high probability of reversal when these returns deviate from this range
+Goldman Sachs highlighted that, historically, the relative returns on A-shares and H-shares tend to fluctuate within a ±10% range over three months, with a high probability of reversal when these returns deviate from this range.
+Historical analysis suggests that if the return discrepancy exceeds 15%, there is a 95% likelihood of a reversal occurring.

 Leave Your Comment